 A Mission Profile is a simplified representation of relevant conditions to which the component population will be exposed in all of their intended application throughout the full life cycle [ZVEI:RobVal].

 - Software framework to demonstrate the various use models of mission profile documents within the automotive supply and design network/chain.

-- The MPFO (Mission Profile File Format) represents a XML based file format that can be used to exchange mission profile information, along with its associated meta data, between software tools from different vendors.
-The file format also defines a work flow for transmitting the status of mission profile compliance between partners.
-Although developed within the automotive industry, MPFO is suitable to support a lossless and formalized exchange of mission profile information for any use case.
+- MPFO (Mission Profile Format) is an XML file format that can be used to exchange mission profile information, along with its associated meta data, between software tools from different vendors.
+The mission profile format also defines a work flow for transmitting the status of mission profile compliance between partners.
+Although developed in the automotive industry, MPFO is suitable for lossless exchange of mission profile information in any industry.

 - Meta Model based Mission Profile Format (MPFO-MM)

-- Meta model based formal format for mission profile data.
+- Meta model based formal format for application specific mission profile data.

-- From Wikipedia: OpenMath is the name of a markup language for specifying the meaning of mathematical formulas.
-Among other things, it can be used to complement MathML, a standard which mainly focuses on the presentation of formulas, with information about their semantic meaning.
+- From Wikipedia: OpenMath is the name of a markup language for specifying the meaning of mathematical formulae.
+Among other things, it can be used to complement MathML, a standard which mainly focuses on the presentation of formulae, with information about their semantic meaning.
 OpenMath can be encoded in XML or in a binary format.
 See also [OpenMath].